realA10001986/Time-Circuits-Display/README.md

 The menu is invoked by holding the ENTER button for 2 seconds.

-*Note that if the keypad menu is active at a time when the alarm, the reminder, the count-down timer or sound-on-the-hour are due, those events will be missed and no sounds are played.*
+*If the keypad menu is active at a time when the alarm, the reminder, the count-down timer or sound-on-the-hour are due, those events will be missed and no sounds are played.*

 Menu navigation uses
 - "2" for "up" or "+",